Skip to main content

 From dynamic components

-• Go to Dynamic Components, select a clause
+• Go to Dynamic Components, Clauses tab

 • Modify its name, description, and content